- Editor Rating

 The retirement planner tool will also consider your investment accounts so that it can forecast whether you will meet your pre-set goals and income requirements for your retirement.
 This is something which can be adjusted, as can your forecasted income from social security, along with the investment return assumptions, tax, and life expectancy statistics too.
 This tool from Personal Capital will take into account your daily financial activities, and it will take real-time data from within your Personal Capital Account to deliver estimates of your retirement spending based on what your spending figures are currently.

-The final part of the free tools we think is well worth a mention is the Dashboard.
+The final part of the free tools I think is well worth a mention is the Dashboard.
 This nifty little tool allows you to view your complete financial outlook in a single place.
 Cash flow, net worth, portfolio allocation, and balancing are all viewable from the Personal Capital dashboard.
 There is a module which specifically focuses on your holdings and shows you the performance of your investments in either overall dollars or as a percentage of your portfolio.
 It also clearly indicates whether they are considered to be winning or losing.

 High Account Minimum